posttoolkit/Postman/README.md

 * **Tests**: Write assertions to validate response data and ensure correct API behavior.

 Postman supports JavaScript-based scripting, allowing dynamic request handling and test automation.

-By using this guide, you’ll be able to take full advantage of Postman for both developing and testing APIs.
-For deeper insights and advanced capabilities, refer to the [official Postman documentation](*).